Is Hoi An Worth Visiting in December? (The 2026 Insider Verdict)

 Can I go to the beach in December?

-The sea is rough and the water is cooler, so it’s not the best for swimming.
+Not ideal.
+The sea is rough, and the water is cooler.

 What should I pack?